One word to describe how you felt the moment you discovered your partner was having a baby?

-Initially we had talked about it because we weren’t together, neither of us were ready to be parents, and we didn’t want to raise our daughter in a split home, but after thinking about it I quickly changed my mind, and decided that it would be better to co-parent.
-Eventually we got engaged and then she decided she to go a different route, and called off the engagement and picked both the adoption agency, and the family on her own.
-After trying to find an attorney, and being told that I had better chance at having a relationship with her through adoption than fighting for custody, I agreed to it.
+Eventually, we got engaged and then she decided she to go a different route, and called off the engagement and picked both the adoption agency and the family on her own.
+After trying to find an attorney, and being told that I had a better chance at having a relationship with her through adoption than fighting for custody, I agreed to it.

 What and who played the biggest role in your decision to place your child for adoption?

 Realizing that I wouldn’t be able to provide for her in the way I felt my daughter deserved was ultimately what led to my decision to adopt.
 I talked to my parents about it, and they agreed that it would be difficult with me being in the military, and raising her on my own.
 I didn’t think that it would be fair to my daughter to struggle, and I didn’t want to leave her without her father if I had been deployed, and something would have happened to me.

 What did you think about adoption before you placed?
 And after you placed?